Should My Contractor Be Present While The Insurance Adjuster is Inspecting My Property?

 Remember: the repair process has already been delayed by you having to wait for the first adjuster to visit, so a second delay is going to set you back even further.

 Thankfully, there is something you can do to ensure that you don’t experience this issue: find a licensed roofing contractor near you and ask them to attend the initial assessment with the insurance loss adjuster.
-As a specialist, reliable professional, the roofing expert will be able to examine your roof repair needs with a thorough eye.
-The professional will be able to highlight any necessary repairs to the adjuster to ensure they are included, so you only have to go through the claims process once.
+As a reliable, professional, the roofing expert will be able to examine your roof repair needs with a thorough eye.
+The professional will be able to highlight any necessary repairs to ensure they are included, so you only have to go through the process once.

 Helotes / San Antonio

 Address: 12030 Bandera Rd Ste 108K, Helotes, TX 78023Helotes / San Antonio Information San Antonio – 210.714.0040

 Address: 5606 N Navarro St #200, Victoria, TX 77904Victoria Information -> Victoria – 361.238.4255